 - To enable the automatic database purge, you must enable the SQL Server Agent (MSSQLSERVER) service for Automatic start.
-The service is not turned on by default, but it is frequently started by SQL Server database administrators for other tasks.
+The service isn't turned on by default, but it's frequently started by SQL Server database administrators for other tasks.

-- The job that performs purge can be set up in the installer, even if your're not running the SQL Server Agent service.
+- The job that performs purge can be set up in the installer, even if you're not running the SQL Server Agent service.
 The job doesn't do anything until the service is enabled.